radiosketch/edu/Software Engineering/Websites/google_sheets_site/README.md

 This site is incorporating a Google Sheet I made during my time at MoldX Inc. The project shown to you here does not contain any sensitive information, but retains the same functionality.

-## App Scripts
-### The code for this project can be found and edited [here](https://script.google.com/u/0/home/projects/1jF6pSyax4-pmmergljoftp1ux0U-cIvkHVJ3yVccJzJyA1FHYaTx5EbS/edit)

-This app makes use of App Scripts provided by Google, which serves as the backend for my site.

-## Vuetify
-### Documentation for Vuetify can be found [here](https://vuetifyjs.com/en)

-As I am most familiar with Vuetify, I will be using it to make the frontend for this app.

 # Demo App
 While I work, I need a place to make simpler versions of some ideas before I can implement them into my final product.
 This folder also contains some code for a basic webapp made with javascript that utilizes the Canvas2D to draw blueprints for later use in the pipeline.